JackSzwergold/Writing/dreams/A Silver Dollar and a Half Dollar Coin.md

 ***

-*A Silver Dollar and a Half Dollar Coin (c) Copyright 2016 by Jack Szwergold.
+*A Silver Dollar and a Half Dollar Coin (c) Copyright 2016 by Jack Szwergold; June 7, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*